opendocsg/slw-judgments-backfill/2018_SGHC_67/report.md

 83     Although it was not necessary, in light of my findings on actual possession, to consider the question of the presumption in s 18(1)( _a_ ) of the MDA on the Prosecution’s alternative case, for completeness, I should state that the presumption of possession clearly did arise in the present case, and was not successfully rebutted.

 84     Under s 18(1)( _a_ ) of the MDA, a person who is proved to have had in his possession, custody or control “anything containing a controlled drug” is presumed to have had that drug in his possession until the contrary is proved.
-As noted by the Court of Appeal in _Obeng Comfort v PP_ [2017] 1 SLR 633 (“ _Obeng Comfort”_ ) at [34], in order to raise the presumption of possession under s 18(1) of the MDA, two elements must be satisfied: (a) the “container containing a controlled drug” must exist; and (b) the accused must have had possession, control or custody of such container.
+As noted by the Court of Appeal in _Obeng Comfort v PP_ <span class="citation">[2017] 1 SLR 633</span> (“ _Obeng Comfort”_ ) at [34], in order to raise the presumption of possession under s 18(1) of the MDA, two elements must be satisfied: (a) the “container containing a controlled drug” must exist; and (b) the accused must have had possession, control or custody of such container.
 The accused need not know that the item is a controlled drug ( _Obeng Comfort_ at [34]).
-Once the accused is proved or presumed to have had a controlled drug in his possession, he is then presumed to know the _nature_ of that drug under s 18(2) of the MDA – which refers to the nature of the specific controlled drug found in his possession ( _Obeng Comfort_ at [35], citing _Nagaenthran a/l K Dharmalingam v PP_ [2011] 4 SLR 1156 (“ _Nagaenthran_ ”) at [23]–[24]).
+Once the accused is proved or presumed to have had a controlled drug in his possession, he is then presumed to know the _nature_ of that drug under s 18(2) of the MDA – which refers to the nature of the specific controlled drug found in his possession ( _Obeng Comfort_ at [35], citing _Nagaenthran a/l K Dharmalingam v PP_ <span class="citation">[2011] 4 SLR 1156</span> (“ _Nagaenthran_ ”) at [23]–[24]).

 85     There was no doubt that the Plastic Bag was a “container containing a controlled drug” and that it was within Kay Yong’s possession, custody and control (for the reasons stated at [58] above, concerning Kay Yong’s physical control of the Plastic Bag).
 For the same reasons stated at [65]–[80] above, the presumption of possession was not rebutted.
 Thus, on the Prosecution’s alternative case, Kay Yong would be presumed to be in possession of the drugs and to have knowledge of their specific nature.